dexie/Dexie.js/samples/react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-*NOTE: This sample uses a beta version of Dexie*

 ## Install dependencies

 Before you can run the app in your browser, you will have to install its dependencies with: